wukezhan/su/README.en.md

 `Su Framework` is a concurrent & high-performance PHP Framework with full-featured coroutines & asynchronous I/O, delivered as C extension.
 That we may say:

-> Su Framework = PHP（syntax） + Go（goroutine & channel） + Node.js（asynchronous & event-driven）
+> Su Framework = PHP + Go（goroutine & channel） + Node.js（asynchronous & event-driven）

 ## 2. Features